 The area was first explored by the Spanish from 1770 to about 1790.
 The area was known as Stil’ilup then.
 The bay was renamed Departure Bay Harbor, but in 1855, it was shortened to just departure bay.
-Not long after this, the first known settlers, William Joseph Hughes, Samuel Harris, John and Barbara Christie arrived, it was 1860.
+Not long after this, the first known settlers, William Joseph Hughes, Samuel Harris, John, and Barbara Christie arrived, it was 1860.

 In the late 1860s, coal was discovered in the Wellington area, and Departure Bay became the shipping port for this coal.
-In the 1870s, coal was discovered closer to the bay itself, and the Vancouver Coal Company set up further operations in the area.
+In the 1870s, coal was discovered close to the bay itself, and the Vancouver Coal Company set up further operations in the area.

 The harbor was a very busy place, did you know the first telephone to operate in British Columbia was set up connecting the coal wharf in the Harbor with the mine operations at Wellington.
 Departure Bay had many mining companies who shipped from the harbor, these included The Harewood Coal Company, The Departure Bay Mining Company, and the Vancouver Coal Company.